-Oven roasted potatoes and onions are delightfully crispy and so very tasty.
+Oven-roasted potatoes and onions are delightfully crispy and so very tasty.
 It's an easy recipe, too: the oven does all the work!

 It's such an easy recipe, too.
 Quickly prep the vegetables, mix with olive oil and spices, then let the oven do all the work.

-How do you make crispy potatoes?
+How do you make the potatoes crispy?

 What to serve with roasted potatoes and onions?